 3. TED Radio Hour

-Speaking of listening and informational interviews, there’s a podcast for that!
-Slate’s Working interviews Americans with interesting jobs about their day in the life.
-From a casting director to a freelance chef to a forensic anthropologist, this is your opportunity to learn about career paths of all shapes and sizes without even leaving your couch.
-Score.
-You might find a career path you want to pursue, or you may find that some aspect of a career that you didn’t even know existed is right up your alley.
+The Slate podcast called Working lets you listen in on interviews with Americans who have interesting jobs.
+You can learn about what a day in life is like for them, from a casting director to a forensic anthropologist, without even leaving your comfortable spot on the couch!
+If you’re looking for career inspiration, look no further than this series of interviews with people from all walks of life.
+You might find a new career path to pursue, or you may discover that some aspect of a job you didn’t even know existed is right up your alley.
 Either way, listening to other people talk about their workdays can be enlightening and inspiring.
 Bonus: There’s a Stephen Colbert cameo.

 5. The School of Greatness

-What makes great, successful people so great and successful?
-What’s the formula here, and why hasn’t anyone filled me in?
-Never fear, former pro athlete Lewis Howes has all the answers.
-In The School of Greatness, Howes shares inspiring stories from “the most brilliant business minds, world class athletes and influential celebrities on the planet.”
-The second-best part of this podcast, aside from the great stories, are the 3-10 minute episodes peppered with inspiring quotes and motivation.
+Are you wondering what it is that successful people do differently?
+Why do they always seem to come out on top?
+Lewis Howes, a former pro athlete, has all the answers.
+In The School of Greatness, Howes shares inspiring stories from some of the most successful people in the world.
+The second-best part of this podcast, aside from the great stories, is the motivating quotes and tips found in each episode.
 In these “Five Minute Fridays,” Howes covers topics like Find Your Vision, Find Out What You Live For, and many more.

 6. The Good Life Project

-For the inspirational junkie, meet The Good Life Project, a podcast filled with stories about finding meaning and purpose in life.
-The stories come from people from all walks of life, from “world-shakers to everyday people, every story matters.”
-For instance, in the episode “Restaurant of Hope,” host Jonathan Fields talks with the owner of Buffalo Wild Wings, who purposefully opened the original restaurant in one of the toughest neighborhoods in LA to create a place where kids and adults could get off the streets.
-How cool is that.
-The GLP also introduces mini segments called “Good Life Project Riffs,” in which he introduces ideas and answers questions.
-Definitely worth the listen.
+Those who are looking for inspiration will love The Good Life Project, a podcast with stories about finding purpose in life.
+These stories come from all kinds of people, proving that “every story matters.”
+For example, in the episode “Restaurant of Hope,” host Jonathan Fields speaks to the owner of Buffalo Wild Wings.
+This individual purposely opened the first restaurant in a tough neighborhood of LA to provide an escape for kids and adults alike.
+How amazing is that?
+The GLP also has mini segments called “Good Life Project Riffs,” where he shares ideas and answers questions.
+They’re definitely worth listening to!

 7. A Leg Up

-You know that guy from freshman year English who (according to Facebook) is now in Cali trying to make it in Hollywood?
-Ever wondered what that life is like?
-Thanks to eighteen-year-old Adam Faze, now you won’t have to settle for Facebook stalking.
-A Leg Up is the podcast about making it in Hollywood hosted by a kid trying to make it in Hollywood.
+Ever wonder what life is like for that guy from freshman year English who’s now in California trying to make it in Hollywood?
+Thanks to eighteen-year-old Adam Faze, you can find out without resorting to Facebook stalking.
+A Leg Up is a podcast about making it in Hollywood hosted by a kid trying to make it in Hollywood.
 Faze has set out to interview people at all levels of the “Hollywood hierarchy,” including Jay Leno (caution: laughs ahead).
-Whether you’re in the biz or not, this is a great way to listen to successful people offer advice and talk about their path in life, and the best part of all: it’s hosted by someone who is also trying to forge his own career path.
+This is a great way to listen to successful people offer advice and talk about their path in life, whether you’re already in the business or not.
+And the best part is that it’s hosted by someone who is also trying to forge his own career path.